 The native plant community system describes an area's specific land types or ecosystems.
 A single community might cover a large area, or exist in scattered pockets.
 Sometimes very different native plant communities exist near each other.
 For example, trees and plants growing along a river may vary widely from those growing several hundred feet uphill.
 Native plant communities are also a useful tool for telling the story of your land's history.
 Forests are constantly changing under the influence of time and other factors.
 The trees and other plants that emerge 20 years after a fire or windstorm will differ from those growing in the same area hundreds of years later.
-While both ecological subsections (Mille Lacs Uplands and Glacial Lake Superior Plain) contain many similar communities, you can also notice variations as you move from north to south or east to west within the region.
+While you may find similar native plant communities great distances from one another if the local conditions are alike, you can also notice variations as you move from north to south or east to west within the region.